 - 1. All applications involving Housing Credit, including Initial Applications, must be submitted electronically through THOMAS.
 If THDA determines that THOMAS malfunctions in a way that renders applicants unable to submit applications on-line, THDA will provide alternative instructions via e-mail BLASTS and THDA website postings.
-THDA reserves the right to identify in-progress applications and extend application deadlines to meet THOMAS's operational capacities. - 2.
-All fees must be receive by THDA via a wire transfer in the amounts and by the deadlines specified in Section 5 of this QAP.
-An application is not complete unless and until the required fee is received by THDA.
+THDA reserves the right to identify in-progress applications and extend application deadlines to meet THOMAS's operational capacities. - Initial Applications proposing a combination of new construction and Existing Multifamily Housing willcannot be considered. - 1.
+Initial Applications proposing cattered ite will not be considered. - 2-3.
+All fees must be received by THDA via a wire transfer in the amounts and by the deadlines specified in Section 5 of this QAP.
+An Initial Application is not complete unless and until the required fee is received by THDA.